spiousas/StatisticalRethinking/README.md

-## Welcome to the solution to the assignments by Deportivo Bayesiano
+## Welcome to the solution of the assignments by Deportivo Bayesiano

 We are a group of scientists from Buenos Aires Argentina that are interested on Statistical Modelling for the behavioural sciences.